SafinaM/file_signature/README.md

 ./test # randomFile is provided in installation directory
 ```

-Debug outpue will be switched on:
+Debug outpue will be switched off:
 ```
 id = 0, hash = 4816188159313654
 id = 1, hash = 7375261180985723587